NVIDIA/NeMo-Framework-Launcher/README.md

 At query time, the values, `seed`, `cfg` can be used as optional inputs.
 If these are not set, the defaults are the values set during export.
 The return is a single numpy array containing `num_images_per_prompt` images.

+#### 7.3.5 NeVa

+At query time, the values, `max_new_tokens`, `temperature`, `random_seed` can be used as optional inputs.
+If these are not set, the defaults are the values set during export.
+The return is a response from the model

+In the client example, make sure to set the prompt and the path to the input image.

 ## 8. Performance